Untreated Infections in Nursing Homes

 - Surgical Site Infections

 - Staph Infection

-If you have a family member who contracted any of the above health problems and was consequently hospitalized or lost their life, it is important to contact our trusted nursing home infection attorneys as soon as you can.
+If you have a family member who, as the result of an untreated infection in a nursing home, contracted any of the above health problems and was consequently hospitalized or lost their life, it is important to contact our trusted nursing home infection attorneys right away.